qwertie/loyc.net/index.md

 We also believe interoperability is a serious problem _within_ individual languages, because of a lack of standardization of data types and interfaces, and in some cases, standard types being poorly-designed: inefficient, limited, etc. We want to fix that too, but haven't really gotten started on it yet.

+The original idea of Loyc was a multi-syntax compiler, which would have taken code written in several languages and compile it as a single program with a single compiler, allowing code to call between languages and share data, easily and directly.
+We have not had the necessary volunteers or resources to create such a compiler; instead we working on bits and pieces that may be useful for such a compiler eventually.

-The Loyc initiative is about finding ways to bring the world's programs and programming languages closer together, to grease the wheels of developers everywhere.
+In general, the Loyc initiative is about finding ways to bring the world's programs and programming languages closer together, to grease the wheels of developers everywhere.

-Currently, all Loyc projects are written in C# because the .NET platform is the only one specifically designed for multiple languages.
-Eventually though, we hope to shift our focus to WebAssembly, especially since Microsoft has refused to fix the CLR's [design flaws](http://loyc.net/2014/dotnet-annoyances.html).
+Currently, all Loyc projects are written in C# and [Enhanced C#](http://ecsharp.net) because the .NET platform is the only one specifically designed for multiple languages.
+Eventually though, we hope to shift our focus to WebAssembly, especially since Microsoft has not been fixing the CLR's [design flaws](http://loyc.net/2014/dotnet-annoyances.html).

 Core projects
 -------------